28left/110jupyter/_sources/ch_Implicit/implicit_differentiation.md

 1. Differentiate both sides of the equation with respect to $x$.
 2. If given, plug in specific values of $x$ and $y$ into the resulting equation.
 3. Solve for $y'$ in terms of $x$ and $y$.
-    1. Put all terms with a factor of $y'$ on the left side of the equation and everything else on the side of the equation.
+    a.
+Put all terms with a factor of $y'$ on the left side of the equation and everything else on the side of the equation.
-    2. Factor out $y'$ from each term on the left side of the equation.
+    b.
+Factor out $y'$ from each term on the left side of the equation.
-    3. Divide both sides by the appropriate factor to solve for $y'$.
+    c.
+Divide both sides by the appropriate factor to solve for $y'$.
 ```

 ### Example 2